-Watching the ball drop in Times Square, raising a toast, and sealing the night with a smooch may be the most quintessentially American ways to celebrate, but around the world, revelers and party-goers give the traditional ball drop a run for its money.
-From shattering dishes to carefully choosing underwear for the night, here are 10 of the world’s most entertaining ways to ring in the New Year.
+Watching the ball drop in Times Square, raising a toast, and sealing the night with a smooch may be the most quintessentially American way to celebrate New Year's Eve, but around the world, revelers and party-goers give those traditions a run for their money.
+From a cemetery sleepover in Chile to a water gun fight in the streets of Thailand, here are 10 of the world’s most entertaining ways to ring in the new year.

 1. BRAZIL // UNDERWEAR ATTIRE

-While some of us don our most shimmery dresses for the New Year's party—or our comfiest pajamas to celebrate with a low-key night in—Brazilians take a much simpler, minimalistic approach to ringing in the New Year: The dress code is for all-white attire, but the color of your underwear is thought to determine your arena of luck in the new year.
+While some of us don our most shimmery dresses for New Year's Eve parties—or our comfiest pajamas to celebrate with a low-key night in—Brazilians take a much simpler, minimalistic approach to celebrating New Year's: The dress code is for all-white attire, but the color of your underwear is thought to determine your arena of luck in the upcoming year.
 Want to find love?
 Pick the pink panties.
 Financial security may be attained by wearing yellow undergarments, and green is for good health.

 2. DENMARK // SHATTERING DISHES

 The Danish get a jump on cleaning out their cupboards by taking any chipped or unused crockery and shattering it against their friends' and families' doors to ring in the new year.
 The more plate pieces piled at your doorstep, the more popular your family is … which may or may not make the next day's hungover cleanup more manageable.

 3. SPAIN // A MOUTH FULL OF GRAPES

 The Spanish don’t just celebrate New Year's Eve with drink in hand—they ring it in with a mouthful of grapes.
 If you can fit 12 grapes into your mouth at midnight, you’re believed to have great luck in the coming year.